dileepalbert/AKSAutomate/aks-anatomy.md

          - Contains *Ingress* object as a sample
     - Install One *Ingress* object per NameSpace

        - Define *Service Routes* as per requirements

 ### Execution

-  Infrastructure Architects would execute multiple scripts to -
+**Infrastructure Architects** would execute multiple scripts to -

 - Setup the Infrastructure around AKS cluster

 - Create the AKS cluster

 - Hardening the cluster

 - Finally handover the cluster to Developer Architects

 - Scripts ideally can be anyone  of this -

   - Bash scripts running Azure CLI commands

   - Single ARM template to deploy all resources - *AKS cluster, ACR, Key Vault, Application Gateway* etc.

     One drawback with this approach is that, it would be a single point of failure; the script might become very long and difficult to debug or manage

   - PowerShell script as the deployment manager and deploying various ARM templates for creating/managing individual  resources viz. *ACR, Key Vault* etc.

     This way the resource creation/updates become smaller chunk of ARM template files and with PowerShell any failure/error cane handled easily as well as subsequent changes to the deployment process

-      **Note**: <u>*All scripts are part of this repo; inside the **./Deployments** folder.
-These can be used as-is or used as a reference also and build something custom and more specific to the customer environment*</u>

   ### Prerequisites